 Proving the Amputation Injuries and Dismemberment Case

-There are two parts to every third-party personal injury case: proving who was at fault for the accident and proving the extent and cost of the injuries over a lifetime.
+There are two parts to every third-party injury case: proving who was at fault for the accident and proving the extent and cost of the injuries over a lifetime.
 GWC is well prepared on both counts.

 We’ve been handing construction accident claims involving amputation injuries in Chicago for more than 30 years.
 We understand the building trades inside and out.
 We have access to a range of experts who can help us understand the determine causation.
 We also have our own internal investigators who work to secure evidence from the accident scene.

 In amputation cases, the cost of recovery will focus on immediate medical expenses, physical and occupational therapy, and prostheses to allow you to regain function.
 Some things in your home may need to be adapted to allow you maximum independence.